 ISS position and AMS 02 pointing accuracy study

-On March 27th, 2011 Grange Obs. contacted NASA JPL since an indipendent technology research on
+On March 27th, 2011 Grange Obs. contacted NASA JPL since an indipendent technology research on the ISS high energy observer AMS 02 orientation was in progress.

 At the time, it was noticed the JPL tool HORIZONS (on-line ephemerides calculator) provided ISS